BrowserBox/BrowserBox/README.md

 This is a feature-complete, clientless, remote browser isolation product, in HTML/JavaScript that runs right in your browser.
 Integrated with a secure document viewer (available on request), this can provide safe remote browser isolation at deployments of any size.
 It also saves you bandwidth (on the last hop, anyway).

-With BrowserGap, in order to render the content of a web page, the only thing we send to your device form the remote page is pixels.
+With ViewFinder, in order to render the content of a web page, the only thing we send to your device form the remote page is pixels.
 So no HTML, CSS, JavaScript, etc from your browsing is ever executed on your device.

 ![Animated GIF of ViewFinder in action](https://j.gifs.com/E8yzLv.gif)

 **You see that? :point_up: That's a browser running in your browser.
-All those tabs and UI, that's all BrowserGap.
+All those tabs and UI, that's all ViewFinder.
 It's sending you pixels from a remote browser, running anywhere.**

 You can use this repo to play with a browser running remotely in the cloud, rather than on your own device.
 Useful for security and automation.